Frequently Asked Questions

 What is the difference between SPP and an RRSP?

-SPP follows the same income tax rules as an RRSP except SPP is locked-in until age 55.
+SPP follows the same income tax deferral rules as an RRSP, but SPP is locked-in until age 55.
 Once you start collecting SPP annuities they are eligible for the Pension Income Tax Credit (you may be able to claim up to $2,000).

 You record your SPP contribution tax receipts the same way you would record a regular RRSP contribution tax receipt.
 Under tax rules contributions to SPP can be used as repayments to the Home Buyers Plan (HBP) and the Lifelong Learning Plan (LLP) – However, withdrawals are not permitted for this purpose.